-Stay prepared with a Health Savings Account.
+Stay prepared with a Health Savings Account

-Health insurance can be expensive.
-And if you get sick or hurt, you could get stuck with a bill before you reach your annual deductible (double ouch).
-Don’t have money set aside for medical bills?
+Don't have money set aside for medical bills?
 A Health Savings Account (HSA) helps you save for the cost of future bumps and bruises.

-Open a Health Savings Account
+Take advantage of the benefits of a Health Savings Account

 • Tax-deductible contributions